jobs.jnj.com/en/jobs/

 Johnson & Johnson announces four-year commitment, focused on developing new innovations and accelerating the delivery of existing and new tools to combat both epidemics.

-The Phase 3 trial launches to test the efficacy of Janssen’s investigational preventive HIV vaccine regimen in the Americas and Europe.
-The study was discontinued in January 2023.
+The Phase 3 trial launches to test the efficacy of Janssen’s investigational preventive HIV vaccine regimen among transgender individuals and cisgender men who have sex with men in the Americas and Europe.

 The world’s first long-acting, discreet HIV prevention option for women, developed by the International Partnership for Microbicides under an exclusive license from Janssen, is recommended for use by the WHO.